 The second way money can taint your relationship with art is that pursuing personal experiments can feel like wasting time.
 You develop this internal pressure to monetize everything you do.
 Every doodle needs to lead to something greater, otherwise what’s the point?

 Artists need personal practice.
 We need to be able to do our own thing just to blow off some steam and to have fun.
+(I've talked more about this in episode 6 of Nela's Art Cat: How to balance personal & commercial creative work.)

 3. Driving artists into creative burnout.